titon/toolkit/docs/en/components/progress.md

 ## ARIA Support ##

-The `progressbar` role is required when supporting ARIA.
+The `progressbar` role and the appropriate `aria-*` attributes are required when supporting ARIA.
 [Learn more about this role.](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_progressbar_role)

 ```html